veasnab/veasnab/README.md

 I'm a current student at the University of Washington, studying Computer Science & Systems. 🚀

 #### 📁 Repository Overview
-In this GitHub repository, you'll find a collection of projects I've been working on during my studies.
+In the my GitHub repository, you'll find a collection of projects I've been working on during my studies.
 Each project showcases my skills and passion for coding.
 Feel free to explore and check them out!

 #### 🔍 Internship Opportunities
 I'm actively seeking internships to gain real-world experience and enhance my skills.
 If you know of any exciting opportunities, please reach out! 🌟